 The importance of the lymphatic system is vital for health.

-- Not only is it the major route of absorption of nutrients from the digestive system into the tissues, which helps to keep the skin healthy, it is also an important carrier of immune cells, which guard the body against damage and illness preventing degenerative disease.
+- not only is it the major route of absorption of nutrients from the digestive system into the tissues, which helps to keep the skin healthy, it is also an important carrier of immune cells, which guard the body against damage and illness preventing degenerative disease

-- The lymph carries away unwanted protein and large particles of waste matter away from cells and tissues, which cannot be removed by any other means.
+- the lymph carries away unwanted protein and large particles of waste matter away from cells and tissues, which cannot be removed by any other means

-- It promotes the body’s natural detox process, clearing toxins such as ‘by’ products of fatigue, stress, dead cells, fatty globules, pathogenic bacteria, heavy metals, and infectious viruses.
+- it promotes the body’s natural detox process, clearing toxins such as ‘by’ products of fatigue, stress, dead cells, fatty globules, pathogenic bacteria, heavy metals, and infectious viruses

-In the body, nutrients and oxygen are transported to tissues and cells via the bloodstream, arterial pressure forces the blood through tiny capillaries and out into the interstitial spaces to enable the nutrients and oxygen to be exchanged for waste, which the cells have produced.
+In the body, nutrients and oxygen are transported to tissues and cells via the bloodstream; arterial pressure forces the blood through tiny capillaries and out into the interstitial spaces to enable the nutrients and oxygen to be exchanged for waste, which the cells have produced.

 These are highly organised and elaborate systems of ducts and channels which flow all over the body, in fact, almost all the tissues are equipped with lymph channels that drain excess fluid and waste and detox the body’s entire systems.

 Together the muscle contractions, body movements, and biochemical factors keep the lymph flowing, making it possible for the lymphatics to carry out the important task of bodily cleansing and detoxifying.